JasperFx/wolverine/docs/tutorials/getting-started.md

 1. An [inline "mediator" pipeline](/tutorials/mediator) for executing commands
 2. A [local message bus](/guide/messaging/transports/local) for in-application communication
-3. A full fledged [asynchronous messaging framework](/guide/messaging/introduction) for robust communication and interaction between services when used in conjunction with low level messaging infrastructure tools like RabbitMQ
+3. A full-fledged [asynchronous messaging framework](/guide/messaging/introduction) for robust communication and interaction between services when used in conjunction with low level messaging infrastructure tools like RabbitMQ
 4. With the [WolverineFx.Http](/guide/http/) library, Wolverine's execution pipeline can be used directly as an alternative ASP.Net Core Endpoint provider

 Wolverine tries very hard to be a good citizen within the .NET ecosystem.
 Even when used in